-When somebody breaks into another person's house, law enforcement, prosecutors and judges put this type of a crime among the highest priority crimes for punishing, deterring and making sure that the offender who gets convicted of this burglary-type charge does not do it again.
-So, this is one of their primary focuses when they deal with these burglary-related offenses, is to make sure the offender never does it again.
+When somebody breaks into another person's house, law enforcement, prosecutors, and judges put this type of crime among the highest priority crimes for punishing, deterring, and ensuring that the offender convicted of this California burglary-type charge does not do so again.
+So, one of their primary focuses when dealing with these burglary-related offenses is to make sure the offender never does it again.

-As far as the difference between a person present burglary and a burglary where nobody is home, one is a violent felony and the other is a serious felony.
-Both are obviously strikes.
-In one you serve 80% of the time and the other you save 85% of the time.
-The person-present burglary offense is obviously the more serious one because when somebody breaks into another person's home and there are people there at the house, this is obviously a much more dangerous scenario where somebody could get shot and killed.
+As far as the difference between a person present burglary and burglary where nobody is home, one is a violent felony, and the other is a severe felony.
+Both are striking.
+You serve 80% of the time in one, and in the other, you save 85%.
+The person-present burglary offense is the more serious one.
+When somebody breaks into another person's home, and there are people there at the house, this is a much more dangerous scenario where somebody could get shot and killed.

-It's obviously a much more scary scenario too when somebody is coming into your home — your castle — and violating that space.
-This is something that people never forget and the legislature and the courts obviously realize this, so they make a person-present burglary a violent felony where the person will typically go to prison, serve 85% of the time and will have a strike on their record for the rest of their life in California.
+It's a much more scary scenario when somebody is coming into your home — your castle — and violating that space.
+This is something that people never forget, and the legislature and the courts realize this.
+Hence, they make a person-present burglary a violent felony where the person will typically go to prison, serve 85% of the time, and have a strike on their record for the rest of their life in California.

-Whereas, the other scenario is also serious where somebody breaks into another person’s home and they’re not there, that’s still a residential burglary.
-That’s still a strike.
-The person would typically still be looking at prison unless they can show some sort of unusual circumstances.
-I recently had a case where somebody broke into a mail room and the prosecutors were trying to claim that was a residential burglary at an apartment complex, which I think is a pretty weak argument, and that's probably one where we're going to be able to get rid of the burglary and also avoid prison time for the particular client because it doesn't have the same issues and problems of breaking into somebody's home, especially when they're present — or even when they're not present.
+I recently had a case where somebody broke into a mailroom.
+The prosecutors were trying to claim that it was a residential burglary at an apartment complex, which I think is a pretty weak argument, and that's probably one where we're going to be able to get rid of the burglary and also avoid prison time for the particular client because it doesn't have the same issues and problems of breaking into somebody's home, especially when they're present — or even when they're not present.

-I mean, you’re invading the sanctity of another individual's home and that's really where the legislature and court system has taken issue and really kind of laid down the gauntlet as far as what they're going to do to people who commit those type of offenses.
-So, you can expect that they’re going to be angling to try and put a strike on your record, a felony conviction for the rest of your life and send you to prison.
+You're invading the sanctity of another individual's home, and that's where the legislature and court system has taken issue and really kind of laid down the gauntlet as far as what they're going to do to people commit those types of offenses.
+So, you can expect that they will be angling to try and put a strike on your record, a felony conviction for the rest of your life and send you to prison.

 Person-Present Burglary vs. Prison Time

-So, this difference between a person-present burglary and one where there is no person present is also huge in the sense that if there's no person present, you don't have any criminal record — that's one where the prosecutors may consider not sending you to prison.
-Whereas, the person-present it's much more of a foregone conclusion that these guys are going to be seeking prison time and you're likely going to have to convince the judge not to send the client to prison if they've got the goods and the evidence related to a burglary charge in Los Angeles County or in the San Fernando Valley for that matter.
+So, this difference between a person-present burglary and one with no person present is also huge.
+If there's no person present, you don't have any criminal record — that's one where the prosecutors may consider not sending you to prison.
+Whereas, the person-present, it's much more of a foregone conclusion that these guys are going to be seeking prison time, and you're likely going to have to convince the judge not to send the client to prison if they've got the goods and the evidence related to a burglary charge in Los Angeles County or in the San Fernando Valley for that matter.

-You have to look at both those scenarios.
+You have to look at both of those scenarios.
 They're going to both be treated differently.
-Both are serious, but this starts to give you an idea of which cases the prosecutors are going to demand prison and a strike and which cases they may consider giving the offender a break — as long as they feel, and the court feels — that whatever they do to the person punishes them and is a deterrent for future burglary or future crimes for that person.
+Both are serious, but this starts to give you an idea of which cases the prosecutors will demand prison.
+A strike and in which cases they may consider giving the offender a break — as long as they feel, and the court feels — that whatever they do to the person punishes them and is a deterrent for future burglary or future crimes.

 Consult with our Criminal Defense Law Firm